 On this Global Health trip, faculty from Baylor College of Medicine and the University of Houston will lead a team of undergraduate students on a two-week medical mission trip to an underserved rural area in Santa Ana, Honduras, where Houston Shoulder to Shoulder has provided health care for more than 20 years.
 Students will have the opportunity to enact global health by providing basic clinical care to area residents under the instruction of physicians and health care professionals.

 Accommodations will be provided on site at Shoulder to Shoulder's clinic, which will help ensure immersion into this needy area.
-Contact Keri Myrick for more information about joining the trip.
+Note: The Honduras trip is at capacity and no longer accepting applications.